jesseburstrom/client_system/README.md

 Though the construct is to explore ways of organizing page handling over the full application (also after recieving message from server) it certainly allows for personal page additions as usual.

 It has the benefit of simplifying the layout of main.dart and the startup.dart file.

+## Layout

+Each module has a layout file that defines the various widgets position on the screen and the relative order of display.
+The definition of display takes into account portrait and landscape mode and can be conditionally set much like in razor pages :NET

 ## Empty project template